 Let’s take an aside to a more recent game than BBS: Batman: Arkham Origins.
 When the original buggy release of Origins hit PC, I used its gallery of horrible glitches to write an article (now lost) asking which sorts of glitches were “worse” in a game.
 Consider three examples from the Arkham Origins debacle, while focusing on the PC.

-- Glitch 1: there was a large subset of users that were dropping through the floor when a new area loaded.
-In some but not all cases, this glitch stopped progression.
+- Glitch 1: there was a large subset of users that were dropping through the floor when new areas were loaded.
+This was functionally random, and in some but not all cases, this glitch stopped progression.
 The impact of the glitch was wide, affecting a great many players.
 On the other hand, the damage from the glitch, while certainly bad, we’ll call “moderate” in comparison to the other two glitches below.

-- Glitch 2: In the Mad Hatter sidequest, which occurs at exactly mid-game, the player could encounter a glitch involving a teacup raft that refused to return to shore.
-This would trap the player in the Mad Hatter’s Wonderland forever, unable to play the rest of the game.
-This glitch was also wholly predictable, in comparison to the seemingly random previous one.
-Impact “low,” damage “very high,” as it would always stop progression and after a great deal of progression had been made, too, meaning the player wouldn’t want to start the game over!
+- Glitch 2: In the Mad Hatter sidequest, which occurs at exactly mid-game, the player could encounter a glitch involving a teacup raft that refused to return to shore if you fell off.
+This would trap the player in the Mad Hatter’s Wonderland forever, unable to play the rest of the game until the problem was patched.
+This glitch was also wholly predictable (it would always happen under the same circumstances), which meant it could be recreated or avoided with information about the glitch.
+Impact “low” relative to the other two examples, and damage “very high,” as it would always stop progression and after a great deal of progression had been made, too, meaning the player wouldn’t want to start the game over!

 - Lastly, Glitch 3: all PC players were locked out of the Burnley Radio Tower thanks to a faulty ventilation duct, a major part of the Riddler side-quest.
 I say “a major part,” but while the radio towers are a prominent side-quest, the benefits they give you are minimal.
 Impact total, at least as far as the PC version was concerned, but damage “low” compared to Glitches 1 and 2.

 (There are a few other factors here that I’m skimming around.
-The pass-through-floors glitch impacted all releases, not just the PC, making it clearly the most widely experienced glitch.
+The pass-through-floors glitch impacted all releases, not just the PC, making it clearly the most widely experienced glitch and the natural focus for the developers to patch out.
 But for academic purposes, let’s focus just on the PC.
 Furthermore, the Mad Hatter glitch absolutely came off worse than all the others in the end, since WB refused to fix it for weeks.
 This was ridiculous, because it should have been very, very easy to fix (just reset the raft every time Batman falls in the water – exactly what they had done for every other raft in the game, and ultimately did here as well!) but the glitch nevertheless wasn’t fixed for multiple patches, screwing over hundreds of players for a solid month or more.
 But that strays a bit too far from the point I’m going to make about BBS.)

 BBS’ low difficulty with the use of guides is like an extreme cousin of the Mad Hatter glitch, #2: unless you’re extremely lucky or unlucky, you have to follow an exact series of actions to ruin this game’s balance, but once it’s ruined, it is ruined.
-Yes, easy BBS is even easier than easy KH2, and KH2 already has a problem of being so easy that combat may as well not exist at all.
+Yes, easy BBS is even easier than easy KH2, and KH2 already has a problem of being so easy that combat may as well not exist at all, so a broken game of BBS is pretty bad.
 And if one already had a poor opinion of KH2’s difficulty… say if one wrote an extended series of Kingdom Hearts Retrospectives calling 80% of the game vapid and pointless… the problematic difficulty of BBS should seem even worse.
-But we return to the Batman issue.
-Is it worse that BBS does more damage… or is it worse that KH2 impacts more people?
+But we return to the Batman comparison: is it worse that BBS does more damage… or is it worse that KH2 impacts more people?

 (I do understand why people don’t like BBS’ ease all the same.
 I really, really don’t like it when a game offers me the ability to customize my play and then punishes me for playing it “wrong,” which BBS arguably does with boredom.
 Multiplayer games and MMOs where one “build” or playstyle for a character is markedly superior to others drive me up the wall, and go a long way to explaining why I’m genuinely hostile towards multiplayer gaming and MMOs overall.
 But MMOs punish you for a broad set of playstyles, where BBS is only punishing you for a slice, and I find the latter far more acceptable than the former.
 I like “forced build” situations slightly more if you’re able to change your build freely, and better still if each situation is treated like a puzzle, like the way the FFIII gives you clues in Saronia that you should switch to the Dragoon job before the boss (even if the DS FFII messed that puzzle up).
 Even straight-up telling the player to do something is better than nothing, like in FFIII when it comes to Dark Knights and the Cave of Shadows)